Planning ahead is key to staying on track for any diet.

 Judgement goes out the window when you’re really hungry.
 For many people, this is the number one diet killer – letting yourself get too hungry in the absence of acceptable food.
 Traditionally, “dieting” encouraged very restrictive amounts of food, which led even to the most disciplined of dieters breaking down and binging.

-The Phase One Diet encourages eating, not lack of eating.
+The Kaufmann 1 Diet encourages eating, not lack of eating.
 This doesn’t give one carte blanche to eat as much as you want.
 Portion control is still important.
 Actually, when you find yourself more nutritionally dense foods, you may find you don’t crave the same portion sizes as you used to.
-Then again, it is important to think of the Phase One Diet as a lifestyle, not merely a diet.
+Then again, it is important to think of the Kaufmann 1 Diet as a lifestyle, not merely a diet.

-Still, in the beginning, hunger is a killer.
+Still, in the beginning, hunger is a killer; try planning ahead.
 Sometimes, Doug may encourage juice fasting or may suggest certain cleanses that limit food intake.
 However, these take an enormous amount of dedication, focus and fortitude.
-Instead of starting with a juice fast, transition into the Phase One way of eating.
-And, to help ease that transition, plan ahead.
+Instead of starting with a juice fast, transition into the Kaufmann 1 way of eating.
+And, to help ease that transition try planning ahead.
 Here are a few suggestions for doing that.

 - Keep Kaufmann 1 snack food available and visible.
 Some examples are mixed nuts, sliced green apples, grapefruit, baby carrots, individual, plain yogurts, cooked slices of chicken, or any sort of meat.

-4. Carry Phase One snack food with you.
-If you know you’re going to be away from your house all day, make a small lunchbox full of Phase One-friendly food.
+- Carry Kaufmann 1 snack food with you.
+If you know you’re going to be away from your house all day, make a small lunchbox full of Kaufmann 1-friendly food.
 At least initially, it is good to avoid restaurants, as it can be difficult to find things appropriate for your diet.